Outer space: Interstellar space

-Interstellar space is the physical space within a galaxy beyond the influence each star has upon the encompassed plasma.
-The contents of interstellar space are called the interstellar medium.
+Interstellar space is the physical space outside of the bubbles of plasma known as astrospheres, formed by stellar winds originating from individual stars.
+It is the space between the stars or stellar systems within a nebula or galaxy.
+Interstellar space contains an interstellar medium of sparse matter and radiation.
+The boundary between an astrosphere and interstellar space is known as an astropause.
+For the Sun, the astrosphere and astropause are called the heliosphere and heliopause, respectively.

 Approximately 70% of the mass of the interstellar medium consists of lone hydrogen atoms; most of the remainder consists of helium atoms.
 This is enriched with trace amounts of heavier atoms formed through stellar nucleosynthesis.
 These atoms are ejected into the interstellar medium by stellar winds or when evolved stars begin to shed their outer envelopes such as during the formation of a planetary nebula.
-The cataclysmic explosion of a supernova generates an expanding shock wave consisting of ejected materials that further enrich the medium.
+The cataclysmic explosion of a supernova propagates shock waves of stellar ejecta outward, distributing it throughout the interstellar medium, including the heavy elements previously formed within the star's core.
 The density of matter in the interstellar medium can vary considerably: the average is around 106 particles per m3, but cold molecular clouds can hold 108–1012 per m3.

-A number of molecules exist in interstellar space, as can tiny 0.1 μm dust particles.
+A number of molecules exist in interstellar space, which can form dust particles as tiny as 0.1 μm.
 The tally of molecules discovered through radio astronomy is steadily increasing at the rate of about four new species per year.
 Large regions of higher density matter known as molecular clouds allow chemical reactions to occur, including the formation of organic polyatomic species.
 Much of this chemistry is driven by collisions.
 Energetic cosmic rays penetrate the cold, dense clouds and ionize hydrogen and helium, resulting, for example, in the trihydrogen cation.
 An ionized helium atom can then split relatively abundant carbon monoxide to produce ionized carbon, which in turn can lead to organic chemical reactions.